 If you’re willing and able, consider rolling up your sleeves and cleaning the oak yourself.
 This could save you in the region of £1,500 to £4,000, depending on the size and complexity of your project.
 It’s a monotonous and time consuming process but that’s precisely why it can help you keep under-budget.

-You can even leave the timber completely untreated and let the craftsmanship shine through.
-“One option is to keep the frame in its natural finish, including the marks left by the carpenters, representing the journey the oak has gone through to make your home,” says Jamie.
+Leaving the timber completely untreated will let the craftsmanship shine through, too.
+“Keeping the frame in its natural finish, including the marks left by the carpenters, will underpin the journey the oak has gone through to make your home,” says Jamie.

 First published: March 2017